gear-tech/gear-js/api/README.md

     payload: somePayload,
     gasLimit: 10000000,
     value: 1000,
+    keepAlive: true, // if set to true the account is protected against removal due to low balances.
   };
   // In that case payload will be encoded using meta.handle_input type let extrinsic = await gearApi.message.send(message, meta);